-We’ve covered a lot of ground when it comes to electric vehicles on this trip but maybe you’re still wondering about some of the basics like what’s the difference between a hybrid and an all electric or how EVs differ from gasoline cars.
+We’ve covered a lot of ground when it comes to electric vehicles on this trip but maybe you’re still wondering about some of the basics, like what’s the difference between a hybrid and an all electric vehicle, or how do EVs differ from gasoline cars.
 Don’t worry we’ve got you covered.

 What types of electric vehicles are available?